sanjanarathore/CS111/README.md

 ## Pipe Up

 This program takes replicates the behavior of a pipe operator.
-It takesexecutable names as command line arguments and executes each executable in a new process while handling I/O rediection and subsequent errors.
+It takes executable names as command line arguments and executes each executable in a new process while handling I/O rediection and subsequent errors.

 ## Building
 To build, run the following command: